 According to Clint Eastwood’s iconic character Dirty Harry, “A man’s got to know his limitations.”
 The same is true for a startup.
 In the early days of a new venture, most of your efforts should be focused on productizing your technology, and most of your people should have skills relevant to this task.
 However, there are always other activities that need to be completed, and other areas of expertise that are needed for good decision making.
 Launching the startup in the right ecosystem can help fill the gap between what you’ve got and what you need.

 Many new ventures need funding to get off the ground.
-Before you get that big check, you need to 1) know how much you actually 2) identify the most appropriate sources of funding 3) prepare a clear, concise & compelling pitch and 4) deliver the pitch in a captivating manner.
+Before you get that big check, you need to 1) know how much you actually need 2) identify the most appropriate sources of funding 3) prepare a clear, concise & compelling pitch and 4) deliver the pitch in a captivating manner.

 From its founding in 1965, UCI has advanced to earn the distinction of best university in the United Sates under 50 years old, according to Times Higher Education.
 The University has may resources for the new venture including potential employees and interns from top rated disciplines like engineering, computer science, medicine and business.
 The university also offers research partnerships and a wealth of networking opportunities including the recently opened Cove as the cornerstone of UCI’s Institute for Applied Innovation.